We know intelligence – emotional intelligence, artificial intelligence, market intelligence, even design intelligence and how…

 What it actually means: to review something carefully/in-depth

-How this definition got completely turned on its head, I’ll never know, but I’ll be sure never to say “I’m going to go peruse my math textbook” ever again, just in case someone overhears and tries to hold me to it under the real meaning.
+How this definition got completely turned on its head, I’ll never know.
+I’ll be sure never to say “I’m going to go peruse my math textbook” ever again.
+You know, just in case someone overhears and tries to hold me to it under the real meaning.

 What you may think it means: amused